 Before learning how yogurt can help treat your dog’s yeast infection, it is best to know what it is.
 Dr. Becker with Mercola Healthy pets explains it best, but to make it easier to understand… It is like an overgrown lawn.

 Like humans, dogs have many microorganisms that live in their bodies.
-Most of these hang around and never cause any kind of problems.
+Most of these hang around and never cause any problems.
 A lot are even suitable for your dog’s health!

 One of these organisms is yeast, a fungus that is usually found in your dog’s stomach or on their skin.
 Yeast is one of those organisms that, when in balance, promote digestion and movement of food.
 But a yeast infection occurs when this fungus grows out of control.

-According to Pet MD, signs that your dog is experiencing a yeast infection can include :
+According to Pet MD, signs that your dog is experiencing a yeast infection can include the following:

 - Red, irritated, or itchy skin or ears

 - Hair loss

 - A sweet or musty smell (mainly from the ears)